 Wait.
 The "third" function, you say.
-Oh, right, now I have to tell you numbers One and Two.
-Well, the first function of our worship is to give glory to God.
+Rght, now I have to tell you numbers One and Two.
+The first function of our worship is to give glory to God.
 The actual act of worshiping our creator is central to our...well...worship.
 One of my favorite Greek words is the word for "worship."
 It literally translates as "to kiss towards."
 Think about leaning in to kiss your date.
 You don't go all the way just in case he or she doesn't want to kiss you back.
 In worship, God goes 90% and our desire to praise is the other ten.
 We praise God because God draws praise out of us, not because God needs the adoration.
-We praise because God's very presence causes us to bend towards God.
+We praise because God's very presence causes us to bend towards God, like a sunflower follows the movement of our local star.